DipanshuK04/MiniProjects/README.md

 # MiniProjects

-# Web Development & Deep Reinforcement Learning (DRL) Projects
+# Web Development , Electronics  & RL Projects

 This repository contains a collection of projects that combine **Web Development** and **Deep Reinforcement Learning (DRL)**.
 The projects are built using a variety of technologies including HTML, CSS, JavaScript, React, and reinforcement learning algorithms.
 Each project is designed to showcase the application of these technologies in real-world scenarios.